CookieBonBon/CookieBonBon/README.md

   ★ Sigewinne - Genshin Impact

- ★ Mene Tame - Abnormality Dancin' Girl by Guchiry
+ ★ Mene Tame - Character by Guchiry

+  ★ Ishii – Character by Guchiry

  ★ Crossbow Cultist - 99 Nights In The Forest  (shh dont comment on it gng ok..?)

   ★ Marcus the worm 🔥🔥🔥

 extra - I have some ocs that I made to represent my main current mood + self regulation reasons, any further explanation will be given if completely needed.
 A quick walkthrough on the emojis each one respresents is in my discord bio since I mainly use them there, but I will put it here as well just in case ^_^